-Nystagmus refers to a side effect of head injury that causes the eyes to make rapid, uncontrolled movements.
+Nystagmus refers to a secondary effect of head injury that causes the eyes to make rapid, uncontrolled movements.
 It usually occurs after cerebellar damage.
 Vestibular disorders can also sometimes cause nystagmus.

-This article will help you understand the causes and symptoms of nystagmus after a head injury.
+This article will help you understand the causes and signs of nystagmus after a head injury.
 We’ll also cover some exercises that can reduce nystagmus if it is caused by inner ear problems.

 Causes of Nystagmus After Head Injury